islam - MTL Circumcision

 Circumcision as a practice is not mentioned in the Quran, but it is found in the Sunnah – the recorded words and actions of Prophet Muhammad, where it is stated that circumcision is a law for men.
 The main reason advanced by the religion for circumcision is cleanliness or purification.

-Circumcision as an introduction to Islam
+Circumcision as an Introduction to Islam

 Unlike other religions such as Judaism, where this procedure is purely religious and is performed by a religious figure, in Islam, circumcision can be carried out in a hospital or a clinic.
 There are also no strict requirements that the person carrying out the circumcision must be a Muslim, though they must be medically trained, certified, and licensed to carry out circumcision.